merwaaan/merwaaan.github.com/_posts/2012-01-30-generating-random-terrains-value-noise.md

 artificial slopes.
 When looking at a mountain from afar, you can merely observe the general outline.
 If you walk closer, some hills and valleys start to appear.
 When you're on the mountain itself, you can see very tiny details, small holes, rocks.
-To give a natural feel, we need to capture variations at both the macroscopic and microscopic levels.
+To give our terrain a natural feel, we need to capture variations both at the macroscopic and microscopic levels.

 This is when value noise (not to be confused with [Perlin noise](http://www.noisemachine.com/talk1/)) comes into play.
 The steps described below let us generate a more natural-looking terrain:

-+ Sample *n* regular subsets of pixels (where subset *n* contains every *2<sup>n</sup>*-th pixel)
+1. Sample *n* regular subsets of pixels (where subset *n* contains every *2<sup>n</sup>*-th pixel)

-+ Fill the gaps between the selected pixels with some kind of interpolation
+2. Fill the gaps between the selected pixels with some kind of interpolation

-+ Sum up each layer with an
-appropriate weight to obtain the final height map
+3. Sum up each layer with an appropriate weight to obtain the final height map

 ### Sampling